If you’re drilling into concrete, there are a few things you need to know. Experts reveal the tools you’ll need and tips for success

 4. Start drilling

-To stop heating the drill bit, and to reduce friction, move the drill back and forth to remove the dust from the hole.
-If you have someone who can give you a hand, ask them to hold a builder's vacuum underneath where you’re drilling to catch the dust.
+Bekin shares a quick tip, “Vacuuming dust mid-way keeps the hole accurate and allows the anchor to grip properly once inserted.”
+If you have someone who can help, ask them to hold a builder's vacuum under the hole you’re drilling to catch the dust.
 If not, throw a dust sheet down beforehand.

 How do you stop concrete cracking when drilling?